jihyunsong42/musicNFTMarketplace_frontend/README.md

 ![buyNFTs](https://user-images.githubusercontent.com/43053791/156320143-fd61ba45-8aa9-4990-a9ed-0d13ca419bed.PNG)

 #### fig. 3) Market Page<br>
-#1 Click "Market" tab to see opened NFT tradings.
+#1 Click "Market" tab to see opened NFT tradings.<br><br>
-#2
+#2 Choose a NFT you like to buy from right list and click "Buy" button.<br><br>
+#3 Before you purchase NFTs, you need to have BBB Token in your wallet.
+BBB token is ERC-20 Stardard token which is used to trade NFT in this NFT Marketplace.
+#4 Click "Approve" button to approve your BBB Token to the smart contract.
+This allows smart contract to access your BBB token.
+This process only will happen only once so you don't need to do it again next time.<br><br>
+#5 Set the amount you want to buy and click "Purchase" button.<br><br>
+#6 You just purchased a NFT!
+Go to "My ♬" page and check your NFT!

+## Languages / Frameworks used for this project
+React
-React.js is used to implement the front-end, and Node.js / Express.js for back-end.<br>
+Node.js / Express.js
+Solidity
+IPFS
+Pinata API
+Ether.js

 ※ Currently client/server communication is not stable so minting NFT is not working.
 I am working on fixing this at the moment.<br>
 You can also check back-end and smart contract code here.<br>